 Preheat the oven to 325°F.

 Warm ¼ cup olive oil over medium-high heat in a large pot.
-Add the prosciutto, onion, garlic, bay leaves, rosemary, red pepper flakes, and pimentòn and cook until tender, 3 to 5 minutes.
-If the meat and vegetables become brown, decrease the heat, and cook slowly until tender.
+Add the prosciutto, onion, garlic, bay leaves, rosemary, red pepper flakes, and pimentón and cook until tender, about 3 to 5 minutes.
+If the meat and vegetables start to brown, decrease the heat and cook slowly until tender.
 Add the nasturtium leaves and cook until wilted.
 Add the olives, stir, and season with salt and pepper.
 Transfer the mixture to a flat plate and cool completely.
 Set the pot aside without washing.

 Add the remaining 2 tablespoons olive oil to the pot, or enough to lightly cover the bottom, and sear the flanks steaks over medium-high heat until nicely golden, 3 to 4 minutes per side.
 Reserve the steaks on a plate.

 Add tomato paste to same pot, decrease the heat to medium, and cook until paste turns a darker shade of red, 2 to 3 minutes.
 Add the wine and scrape up any darkened bits of tomato from the bottom of the pan.
 Gently simmer until the wine has reduced to ¼ cup and no longer smells of alcohol, 3 to 4 minutes.
 Add the chicken stock and cook until slightly reduced, 3 to 4 minutes.
 Stir to combine and season with salt and pepper.